Romancing the Stone: Plot

 After a night of dancing and passion in a nearby town, Jack suggests to Joan that they find the treasure themselves before handing over the map.
 Zolo's men enter the town, so Jack and Joan steal a car to escape; but it is Ralph's car, and he is sleeping in the back.
 They follow the clues and retrieve the treasure, an enormous emerald called El Corazón ("The Heart").
 Ralph takes the emerald from them at gunpoint, but Zolo's forces appear, distracting Ralph long enough for Jack to steal the jewel back.
 After being chased into a river and over a waterfall, Jack and Joan are separated on opposite sides of the raging river.
 Joan has the map, but Jack has the emerald.
 Jack directs Joan to Cartagena, promising that he will meet her there.

-In Cartagena, Joan meets with Ira, who takes the map and releases Elaine.
+In Cartagena, Joan meets with Ira, who takes the map and lets Elaine go.
 But Zolo and his men arrive, with a captured Jack and a severely beaten Ralph.
-As Zolo tortures Joan, Jack tries to kick the emerald into a crocodile pool behind Zolo.
+As Zolo attempts to torture Joan, Jack tries to kick the emerald into a crocodile pool behind Zolo.
 Zolo catches the emerald, but then a crocodile jumps up and bites his hand off, swallowing the emerald with it.
-A shootout ensues between Zolo's soldiers and Ira's gang.
-Joan and Elaine dash for safety, pursued by the maimed Zolo, as Jack tries to stop the crocodile from escaping.
-He begrudgingly releases it to try to save Joan.
+A brief gunfight ensues between Zolo's soldiers and Ira’s men just as Ira and Ralph run for cover.
+Joan and Elaine dash for safety, just as the maimed Zolo gives chase, while Jack tries to stop the crocodile from escaping, but begrudgingly releases it to try to save Joan.

-A crazed Zolo charges at Joan; she dodges his wild knife slashes, and he falls into a crocodile pit.
+A crazed Zolo charges at Joan; she dodges his wild knife slashes, and he falls through a trap door into a crocodile pit to his death.
 As the authorities arrive, Ira and his men escape, but Ralph is left behind.
 After a kiss, Jack dives into the water after the crocodile with the emerald, leaving Joan behind with her sister.